mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 Why do you believe a thing to be accurate?
 Even though [Buddha](glossary#buddha) says everything is provisional being, you don’t believe it, because, [for instance], here is a book.
 Here is a book; no one believes this is a provisional being.
 You say, this is a being which is real, or accurate.
 Here it is!
 You don’t believe it [is a provisional being].

 Well, for instance, if you see a movie.
 You know movies – what are you watching?
 You’re watching the screen, pictures on a screen.
 The world created by the pictures on the screen is not a real world; this is a provisional world.
-You believe pretty well: this is a provisional world.
+You believe pretty well [that] this is a provisional world.
 So, don’t worry about whatever happens.
 Whatever scary scene happens, or whatever thing happens – don’t cry, don’t be surprised, whatever.
 So you sit down on a chair and watch the screen.
 Finally, you cry.
 You cry, and you *jump up* when something happens.
 Did you see “Jaws”? *[Laughter.]* You scream, immediately.

 It is not a real being.
-The artificial shark, also that is a provisional being, created on the screen.
+The artificial shark, that is also a provisional being, created on the screen.
 But you scream, simultaneously.
 Why do you scream?
 Because you are participating in that provisional world.
 At that time, provisional world is no longer provisional; that is actual being.
 It turns into actual being.
 Do you understand?
 Is that clear?
 It completely turns into actual being.

 So, always you are being with creating pictures on a screen.
 Intellectually, you believe that is a provisional world, but while you are watching this, completely unconsciously or consciously, you are present with provisional beings, so provisional beings turn into actual beings.
 So that’s why you cry, and you smile, with the world created on the screen.